What Is 60 Of 70

 • Denominator: 70 (the whole)

-Therefore, "60 of 70" can be written as the fraction 60/70.
+Which means, "60 of 70" can be written as the fraction 60/70.
 This fraction can be simplified by finding the greatest common divisor (GCD) of 60 and 70, which is 10.
 Dividing both the numerator and denominator by 10, we get the simplified fraction 6/7.
-This means that 60 represents six-sevenths of 70.
+What this tells us is 60 represents six-sevenths of 70.

 Method 2: Converting to a Percentage